yunxi-zhang/ACAPy-Controller-Angular/README.md

 ## Repo Description
 This repo is mainly used to run as a frontend controller app that connects to a local Hyperledger ACA-Py agent.
+It's based on the alice-controller Angular app in [Hyperledger's aries-acapy-controllers repo](https://github.com/hyperledger/aries-acapy-controllers/tree/main/AliceFaberAcmeDemo/controllers).

 ## Prerequisites
 1. OS: MacOS 11.6.1 (properly tested) or Unix/Linux(not properly tested yet).